 - 1. This Directive applies to employers in the public and private sectors. - 2.
-This Directive applies to all workers who have an employment contract or employment relationship as defined by law, collective agreements and/or practice in force in each Member State with consideration to the case-law of the Court of Justice.
+This Directive applies to all workers who have an employment contract or employment relationship as defined by law, collective agreements and/or practice in force in each Member State with consideration to the case-law of the Court of Justice. - 3.(new) [...]
+Applicants for employment shall also be covered by the scope of this Directive for the purposes of Article 5. [...].

-3.(new) For purposes of Article 5, this Directive shall also apply to job applicants.